 Happy November!
 Now that the kids have calmed down from the sugar rush of Halloween, it’s time to begin with Thanksgiving, Christmas, Chanukah, New Years, and all of the other great festivities that happen this time of year.

 If you’re like any other venue in the US, you’ll be doing lots of redecorating over the next two months to keep in the holiday spirit.
 Since you’ll probably be moving around merchandise, changing color schemes and signage, and giving your venue a bit of an overhaul anyways, the holidays are an amazing time to consider accessible design and make sure that your venue can welcome anyone this season.
+You may want to change your window shutters as well so they fit in with your holiday theme.
+If you’re unsure on which ones to buy, then you may want to have a look at these large selection of plantation shutters for inspiration.
 Also, besides it simply being the right thing to do, accessibility around the holiday season means spreading inclusion and good spirits, which could fit nicely into your holiday marketing campaign.

 Anyways, let’s get started.
 Here are 5 rules you must follow to make sure your store’s holiday make-over is also an accessible one.

 - Use bright, well-lit decorations.
 These will not only help your visitors who are blind or visually impaired be able to navigate your venue more easily, but they will also be an inviting attraction for sighted customers.
 Even better, use lighting to create high contrast elements and eliminate shadowy corners that can be misleading for people who are visually impaired.